 The Merrimack River flows through The Newburys to the Atlantic.
 Around 1840, Thoreau and his brother paddled their canoe north from Concord along the Concord River (with the current), met the Merrimack at Lowell, then paddled north on the Merrimack (against the current) into New Hampshire.
 This trip was the basis for Thoreau’s first book, A Week on the Concord and Merrimack Rivers.

 Near The Newburys is Plum Island, a favorite with bird-watchers and beach-goers.
-From the viewing towers on Plum Island, you may be able to glimpse the dome-shaped Isle of Shoals, about 30 miles to the north.
+From the viewing towers on Plum Island, you can glimpse the dome-shaped Isles of Shoals, about 30 miles to the north.
 At the southern tip of Plum Island is a beach with a good view of Ipswich, Cape Ann, etc. Fans of aviation will enjoy the grass airport near Plum Island, with its small planes and gliders.

 A Plum Island dune